GaganBehrh/Travelling-Blog/README.md

 ## Technologies Used
 HTML
 CSS
-jQuery
+javascript
 Heroku
 Python
 Django
 SQL

 ## Agile Method:
-The agile Methodology was used and different user stories were created using Kanban board....put the pic here
+The agile Methodology was used and different user stories were created using Kanban board and implemented for the project....put the pic here image.png

 ## Validators